John Bacon, Junior (1777-1859)

 As noted, his work is widespread, and many churches and cathedrals hold examples of his monuments.
 Perhaps my favourite example is that to Lord Henniker in Rochester Cathedral (1806).
 He has several monuments in St Paul's, and we might also mention the Solly and Ellis monuments in Worcester Cathedral, the Katencamp Memorial in Bath Abbey, and now in the V&A, the Anna Rhodes memorial.
 A typical monument by Bacon, to George Gostling, with a Classical girl mourning next to a funeral urn, is in Twickenham Church; among many others, a pair of Classical girls can be seen in Epsom Church, and are shown on this page; a classical urn above an architectural trophy is shown on the St Mary Paddington Green page; and a most spirited girl with an Aladdin-style lamp is in St John the Evangelist Church, Stoke-next-Guildford, Surrey.
 The example below is from St Peter in Thanet, Kent.

-Example of Bacon Jun monument with relief figure sculpture.
+Further examples of Bacon Jun monument with relief sculpture.

 Introduction to church monuments // Sculpture pages